vishnuvnn/nmap-prometheus-exporter/README.md

     Run the command from the repository's root directory to generate the Grafana dashboard for the metrics.

-7. You can import this joson directly to grafana as a dashboard
+7. You can import this json directly to grafana as a dashboard

 ### Importing Grafana Dashboard